Methods of managing Māori land: Trusts, incorporations and reservations

 The trust order may set a quorum for beneficiary meetings – that is, a minimum number of beneficiaries attending in order for the meeting’s decisions to be valid.
 If the trust order doesn’t specify a quorum, the Māori Land Court will decide whether certain requirements for a quorum were met.
 The court may consider, among other things, whether the owners had sufficient notice and time to discuss the issues, how much support there was for those matters, and any objections made to them.

 What happens if I can’t attend the beneficiaries meeting?

 In that case you can appoint someone to vote on your behalf (called a “proxy vote”), if the trust order allows this.
 The other person must be at least 20 years old, and you must give them written authorisation to vote on your behalf.

-If the trust order doesn’t allow proxy voting, you can give a person a power of attorney so that they can vote on your behalf (see the chapter “Decision making and powers of attorney”).
+If the trust order doesn’t allow proxy voting, you can give a person a power of attorney so that they can vote on your behalf (see: “Decision making and powers of attorney”).

 When will I get paid from the trust?

 If there is money left over after paying for the trust accounts and expenses, the surplus may in some cases be distributed to the beneficiaries.